Dewdney Trail: Construction and history

 By May 13, 1865, the survey crew had reached So-o-yoyos (called Osoyoos today).
-They climbed Anarchist Mountain and then down into the Kettle River Valley and the settlement of Rock Creek.
+They climbed Anarchist Mountain and then continued down into the Kettle River Valley and the settlement of Rock Creek.
 Rock Creek had been founded during a gold rush, and had initially attracted around 5,000 people, but was nearly deserted when Dewdney and his team passed through.
 While placer mining continued in Rock Creek until the 1930s, with $200,000 worth of gold being removed, it is believed that the mother lode was never found.
 They released their exhausted horses in the Kettle River valley near Rock Creek, and with the aid of some Sinixt people, forged eastwards to Christina Lake.
 Just before the mountains west of present-day Rossland, the group split into two in order to determine the best way across.
 Dewdney sent former Royal Engineer George Turner and most of the crew up over what is now the Santa Rosa Pass through the Rossland Range to get to Fort Shepherd, built by the Hudson's Bay Company in 1858 on the Columbia River opposite the mouth of the Pend d'Oreille.

 Dewdney headed north of Christina Lake with five men, walking over the Rossland Mountains farther north to emerge on the Lower Arrow Lake where they acquired a canoe and paddled down to rejoin the main party at Shepherd on May 27, 1865.
 While the crew rested, Dewdney and a couple of volunteers paddled back up the Columbia and up the Lower Kootenay River, portaging 14 times to get to the West Arm of Kootenay Lake.
 After exploring other possible options, Dewdney concluded that Kootenay Lake was too big a barrier to make it a viable route, so he returned to Fort Shepherd.

 He ultimately found his way through the mountains, following valleys carved out by streams.
 He emerged near the spot where Rossland was eventually established.
 Then he followed what became known as Trail Creek, which emptied into the Columbia River – the city of Trail stands there today.